 The Center for Children and Families at Women and Infants provides behavioral health services across developmental stages of the family.
-The staff in the Center for Children and Families provides integrated care across psychology, psychiatry and clinical social work to support adults and children.
+The staff in the Center for Children and Families provides integrated care across psychology, psychiatry, and clinical social work to support adults and children.

-Developmental stages served include: adult services to support women during the perinatal and postpartum period; family-based mental health services for parents and infants; infant services around sleep and regulatory difficulties; early childhood services with a focus on diagnostic evaluation and child/family therapy; and services to children of a broad age range with autism or a parental concern for autism.
+Developmental stages served include adult services to support women during the perinatal and postpartum period; family-based mental health services for parents and infants; infant services around sleep and regulatory difficulties; early childhood services with a focus on diagnostic evaluation and child/family therapy; and services to children of a broad age range with autism or a parental concern for autism.

-The Family Care Follow-up Clinic is part of Women & Infants’ Center for Children and Families that provides services and evaluation of all infants with opiate exposure during pregnancy from hospital discharge into childhood.
+The Family Care Follow-up Clinic is part of the Women & Infants’ Center for Children and Families that provides services and evaluation of all infants with opiate exposure during pregnancy from hospital discharge into childhood.
 We serve graduates from the Family Care Unit at Women & Infants Hospital and infants born at other hospitals across the region.
-At the Family Care Follow-up Clinic, your infant will receive a comprehensive evaluation with particular focus on regulation of eating, sleeping, crying, and development.
+At the Family Care Follow-up Clinic, your infant will receive a comprehensive evaluation with a particular focus on the regulation of eating, sleeping, crying, and development.
 We will also provide support as needed and referrals to appropriate outpatient services in your community.

 Center for Children and Families

 We have a policy for missed appointments at all Women & Infants Hospital's physician practices.
 If you need to reschedule or cancel an appointment, please give us at least 24 hours notice.